mikeal/ZDAG/SPEC.md

   * There can only be one way, ever, to encode the given data.
   * String map keys only
   * No duplicate map keys
+  * Deterministic map key ordering

-The full tokenization rules are detailed below, but it's useful to know a little bit about them in order to understand how these compression techniques work.
+The full tokenization rules are detailed far below this section (TODO), but it's useful to know a little bit about them in order to understand how these compression techniques work.

 * null, true and false are constants with their own reserved token.
 * signed ints and floats are prefixed with a type token